 Look at this pail of sunshine!
-It’s called Jackfruit by Behr, but I use Glidden paint with my favorite Zibra brushes.
+It’s called Jackfruit by Behr, but I use Glidden paint.

 This color reminded me of the simple daisy flower and it would suit the look I was after.
 Before that though, I used my handmade furniture wax to rub in places that I wanted distressing to occur.
 I use this method and my other methods when I want to heavily distress.

 All I did next was paint two layers of the Jackfruit, letting it cure between coats and then for some added fun.